Weldmicheal/ttm4175/a1/java-language.md

     }

-As you see, we have also declared a package, called ttm4175.
+As you see, we have also declared a package, called `ttm4175`.
 Packages are simply a way to group related classes together.
 All Java classes should be sorted into a package.

 To keep package names unique, they are sometimes built up like web addresses.
 For instance, there is the Apache Camel project.
-Code within that project is organized as packages that start with org.apache.camel.
+Code within that project is organized as packages that start with `org.apache.camel`.

 Java itself defines packages that contain classes.
-These packages start with java.
-For instance, java.utils contains a lot of code for lists and other data structures.
+These packages start with `java`.
+For instance, `java.utils` contains a lot of code for lists and other data structures.
 (So packages do not *need* to correspond to web addressed.)

-The name of our class is Main.
+The name of our class is `Main`.
 With *fully qualified name* we refer to the name of the class with the package added as prefix.
-The fully qualified name of our class is ttm4175.Main.
+The fully qualified name of our class is `ttm4175.Main`.

 The packages also organize how the Java file is stored.
-The class with the fully qualified name ttm4175.Main must be stored within a file called Main.java, and stored in a folder called ttm4175.
+The class with the fully qualified name `ttm4175.Main` must be stored within a file called `Main.java`, and stored in a folder called `ttm4175`.
 If it is stored somewhere else, we will not be able to execute it.

+Whenever a Java program is started, the virtual machine executed it main method.
+This method is declared in the following way:

+    public static void main(String[] args) {
+        ...
+    }

+This may look overwhelming at the first glance.
+Here is what the different keywords and letters mean:

+* Between the curly braces {...} resides the method body.
+It contains all the logic that is executed when the method is called.
+* **public** means that this method can be called also from code outside the package declaration of this class.
+When the virtual machine calls this method, it calls it from outside of the package.
+* **static** means that we can call this method of class Main without first creating a new object of class Main.
+* **void** means that the method does not return any value.
+* **String[] args** is the parameter that is passed to the method.
+String is a data type, and the square brackets mean that the argument is an array of strings.
+Within the body of the method, we can refer to the arguments by the name **args**.

+All of these elements will get clearer when we look in more detail to the different concepts.

 ## Back to Hello World

-We can the message *Hello World!* to the console with the following statement, which we add into the main method:
+We can print the message *Hello World!* to the console with the following statement, which we add into the main method:

     public static void main(String[] args) {
         System.out.println("Hello World!");